Kim Yu-seong

 Kim Yu-seong (born 12 June 2009) is a South Korean figure skater.

+She is the 2026 Nepela Memorial champion, the 2026 Cranberry Cup champion, and the 2026 South Korean national silver medalist.

-She is a five-time ISU Junior Grand Prix medalist, having won two gold medals and three silver medals, and the 2023 South Korean junior national champion.
+On the junior level, she is the ISU Junior Grand Prix Final 2025–26 silver medalist, a five-time ISU Junior Grand Prix medalist, having won two gold medals and three silver medals, and the 2023 South Korean junior national champion.

 Personal life

 Kim was born on June 12, 2009, in Seoul.
 Her fraternal twin sister, Yu-jae, who is six minutes older than her, is also a competitive figure skater.

 Career

 Early years

 Kim's mother, Ga-young, first enrolled her and her sister Yu-jae in figure skating classes during their second year of elementary school to improve their health.
 In 2019, both sisters moved to train in Gwacheon under the tutelage of Choi Hyung-kyung.

 2022–23 season

 Kim made her international junior debut at the 2022 Denis Ten Memorial Challenge, where she won the silver medal.
 She later won the 2023 South Korean Junior Championships.

 2023–24 season

 Kim began the season by entering the 2023 South Korean Junior Grand Prix Qualifiers in July, where she placed fourth overall.
 She was then awarded two assignments at the ISU Junior Grand Prix, where she won silver medals at the 2023 JGP Hungary and the 2023 JGP Thailand, qualifying her for the Junior Grand Prix Final.
 At the former JGP event, Kim was noted to have landed a triple Axel during her free skate program, making her the third South Korean woman in history to have successfully landed the jump in international competition, following You Young and Kim Yu-jae, Kim's twin sister.

 In late September, it was announced that Kim and her sister made a coaching change from Choi Hyung-kyung to Chi Hyun-jung and Kim Jin-seo.

 During the domestic qualifiers for the 2024 Winter Youth Olympics in October, Kim finished at second place behind Shin Ji-a; as a result, both Shin and Kim were selected to represent South Korea at the competition the following year.
 In December, Kim competed at the 2023–24 Junior Grand Prix Final in Beijing, where she placed fifth in the short program, fourth in the free skate, and fourth overall.

 Competing at the senior level, Kim entered the 2024 South Korean Championships, where she ranked fourth overall.
 At the 2024 Winter Youth Olympics in Gangwon, Kim placed fourth in the short program, free skate, and overall total, resulting in an off-podium finish behind Mao Shimada, Yo Takagi, and Shin.
 Together with her sister Yu-jae and Shin, Kim was selected to compete at the 2024 World Junior Championships in Taipei, where she placed 15th overall.